invertase/globe/templates/shelf_jwt_auth/TEMPLATE.md

 ## Overview

-The example shows how to use Firebase + JWT Authentication on Flutter app & Dart Backend.
+The example shows how to use Firebase + JWT Authentication in Flutter app & Dart Backend.

 ### Features